-17 COURSE RULES
+COURSE RULES

-17.1 General Requirements
+16.13 General Requirements

-- 1 There will be no more competitors in a canoe, than the number of seats in that canoe. - Paddling, including any stationary use of the paddle in the water is only allowed while the paddler is in a sitting position on a seat in the canoe.
-Paddlers must remain in a seated contact position in the canoe (no standing or kneeling). - A canoe must finish an event with all seats in a canoe occupied by nominated team members, i.e., OC6 canoe must finish with 6 nominated competitors, OC2 canoe must finish with 2 nominated competitors. - 4 Coaching from outside the canoe by any person is strictly forbidden.
-If coaching from outside the canoe is detected, that team/competitor may be disqualified (encouragement from supporters is not classified as coaching and will not be cause for disqualification). - 5 An AOCRA or Zone Official must be informed of any decision made in respect to alternative courses to be used during a strong wind warning. - An assessment of conditions including tides, wind, depth, or any event which could affect the safety of paddlers should be considered before placing of marker buoy. - A course may be altered during the course of an event, subject to the appropriate authorities, AOCRA, the Zone, all clubs, and subsequently all competitors being advised. - The appropriate authorities, AOCRA, the Zone, all clubs, and subsequently all competitors must be contacted in the event of a Regatta being cancelled or changed in any way.
+- 1 There will be no more competitors in a canoe, than the number of seats in that canoe. - 2 Paddling, including any stationary use of the paddle in the water is only allowed while the paddler is in a sitting position on a seat in the canoe.
+Paddlers must remain in a seated contact position in the canoe (no standing or kneeling). - 3 A cance must finish an event with all seats in a cance occupied by nominated team members, i.e., OC6 cance must finish with 6 nominated competitors, OC2 cance must finish with 2 nominated competitors. - 4 Coaching from outside the canoe by any person is strictly forbidden.
+If coaching from outside the canoe is detected, that team/competitor may be disqualified (encouragement from supporters is not classified as coaching and will not be cause for disqualification). - 5 The Race Director, after considering the prevailing weather conditions, must update an AOCRA or Zone Official of any decision made in respect to alternative courses to be used during a strong wind warning. - 6 The Race Director must undertake regular and ongoing assessments of the conditions including tides, wind, water depth, storms or any event which could affect the safety of paddlers, and all these factors should be considered before placing of marker buoys. - 7 The Race Director may alter a course during the running of an event, and in a timely manner advise the appropriate authorities, AOCRA, the Zone, all clubs, and subsequently all competitors being advised. - 8 The appropriate authorities, AOCRA, the Zone, all clubs, and subsequently all competitors must be contacted in the event of a Regatta being cancelled or changed in any way.
 Such changes will be provided to participants at least 30 minutes prior to the event start time and will be clearly outlined at the briefing.